On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Introduction

 \section{Introduction}

+Channel shortening (CS) demodulators have a long and rich history, see \cite{clve1,clve2,clve3,clve4,clve5,clve6,clve7,AL00,clve10,clve11,clve8,clve9, DF07}.
 For intersymbol interference (ISI) channels, Forney \cite{F72} showed that the Viterbi Algorithm (VA) \cite{VA} implements maximum likelihood (ML) detection.
 However, the complexity of the VA is exponential in the memory of the channel which prohibits its use in many cases of interest.
-As a remedy, Falconer and Magee proposed in 1973 the concept of channel shortening \cite{clve1}.
-The concept is to filter the received signal with a channel shortening filter so that the effective channel has much shorter duration than the original channel, and then apply the VA to the shorter effective channel.
+As a remedy, Falconer and Magee proposed in 1973 the concept of CS \cite{clve1}.
+The concept is to filter the received signal with a prefilter so that the effective channel has much shorter duration than the original channel, and then apply the VA to the shorter effective channel.

-CS demodulators have a long and rich history, see \cite{clve1,clve2,clve3,clve4,clve5,clve6,clve7,AL00,clve10,clve11,clve8,clve9}.
-Traditionally, the CS demodulators have been optimized from a minimum mean square error (MMSE) perspective \cite{clve1,clve2,clve3,clve4,clve5,clve6,clve7,clve9,clve10,clve11}.
+Traditionally, CS demodulators have been optimized from a minimum mean square error (MMSE) perspective \cite{clve2,clve3,clve4,clve5,clve6,clve7,clve9,clve10,clve11}.
 Two exceptions from this are the papers \cite{clve8} and \cite{AL00}.
 In \cite{clve8}, the authors attempt to minimize the error probability of an uncoded system which leads to a new notion of posterior equivalence between the target response and the filtered channel.
 However, since \cite{clve8} works with uncoded error probabilities, the analysis in \cite{clve8} does not adequately address the case of coded systems and Shannon capacity properties.

-To the best of our knowledge, the first paper that works with capacity-related cost measures is \cite{AL00}.
+The first paper that works with capacity-related cost measures is \cite{AL00}.
 In \cite{AL00} the authors consider the achievable rate, in the form of generalized mutual information (GMI) \cite{mism,mism2,mct10, RP12,WSS04}, that the transceiver system can achieve if a CS demodulator is adopted.
 However, \cite{AL00} is limited to ISI channels only, and the design method in \cite{AL00} of the CS demodulator is in fact not always possible to execute.
-The limitations of \cite{AL00} were first dealt with in \cite{RP12}, which extended the CS concept to any linear vector channel and resulted in a closed form optimization procedure.
+The limitations of \cite{AL00} were first dealt with in \cite{RP12}, which extended the CS concept to any linear vector channel and resulted in a closed-form optimization procedure.